 Who owns an image?
 Guide to licensing imagery on ArchiPro.

 Every photo taken inherently contains copyright—that is the right to copy.
-Below we take a look at who owns copyright, what it gives them the right to do, and what represents a breach to that copyright.
+Let's take a look at who owns copyright, what it gives them the right to do, what represents a breach to that copyright and how to credit imagery on ArchiPro.

 This article outlines: